MACastellon/AOC_2022/README.md

 In the project directory, you can run

 ### `npm run {n}`
-Replace the `n` with the number of the day to get the day solution for the part 1 and 2
+Replace the `n` with the number of the day to get the day solution for the part 1 and 2 <br>
 example: `npm run 1`